MoneyFox/MoneyFox/README.md

 Head over [here] (https://github.com/Apply-Solutions/MoneyManager/blob/master/CONTRIBUTE.md)

+### Translations

+Help us translate the money fox to as many languages as possible.
+Head over [here](https://crowdin.com/project/money-fox) and get involved!

 ### Tools
 We use Visual Studio 2015.
 If you use resharper please ensure to use the settings in the repository for this project.